Launch your first web push notification campaign

 However, you do not need advanced data visualization tools in your first steps with Insight Driven Marketing.
 In its simplest form, you could already turn toward the measurement of web indicators, which can already guide many of your decisions.

 In the best known, there are:

-These KPIs are often collected in the tools you already use, and even if they are rather basic and not very contextualized, they will enlighten you.
-You could also use paid online tools, or others that are not, like Google Analytics.
-Obviously, you must set them up, but here nothing is too difficult, or complex compared to other data analysis options.
+These KPIs are collected in the tools you already use.
+Even if they are rather basic and not very contextualized, they will enlighten you.
+You could also use paid online tools, or open source one like Google Analytics.
+Obviously, you must set them up, but nothing is too difficult or complex compared to other data analysis options.

 The reason a dashboard is so relevant is that it does 4 things:

 In fact, a figure without context means nothing.
 The dashboard allows you to add a context, explaining the numbers that are displayed.
 How?